adulau/napkin-text-analysis/README.md

   -v V        verbose output
   -f F        file to analyse
-  -t T        maximum value for the top list (default is 100) -1 is no limit -o O        output format (default is csv)
+  -t T        maximum value for the top list (default is 100) -1 is no limit -s          display the overall statistics (default is False) -o O        output format (default is csv)
 ~~~~